Airport Arrival and Departure Information

 Because there are three separate and unconnected terminals, this can lead to some complications with interline baggage rules, and inter-terminal transfers.

-There is a complementary airport shuttle which operates in a loop to all the terminals from 5AM to around 10PM.
+There is a complementary airport shuttle as well as a monorail which operates in a loop to all the terminals from 5AM to around 10PM.
 The commercial 'Meet and Assist' companies can also assist with tight or complicated connections.

 At Jakarta when departing, allow sufficient time to travel from the city to the Airport.
 Rules of thumb for Monday – Saturday and from the city center: